A List of 2025 modules will be available on the OUPFB website.

-• Application and Deposit can be made here
+• Application can be found here

-• First round of applications due Friday February 2, 2024
+• First round of applications due Friday February 7, 2025.

 What is a field course?